 As is traditional for the Greek ferries, they ran late despite no weather delays, and the seas were calm.
 As we approached Santorini, the crew told us to gather where the cars were in the ship’s belly.
 It was late September and very hot.
 Once in port, the passengers were herded like cattle while the crew screamed at everyone to move faster.
 It was a nightmare in that heat.

 A passenger near us passed out.
 Once on the dock, finding our ride with the mass of people in a small area was chaos.
-Luckily our shuttle service was excellent and had clear signage for us.
+Luckily, our shuttle service was excellent, and there was clear signage for us.
 The long lines to climb out of the port were extra slow as it was a narrow road with many hairpins.
 I was sure one of those huge buses would push us over the cliff’s precipice.

-Cruise ships are another method to reach the island.
-Many colossal cruise ships dock in Santorini.
-That brings massive crowds that pack buses full.
-We never met anyone who came to Santorini on a cruise ship, and it would be of value to hear about their experiences.
+Cruise ships are another method of reaching the island.
+Many colossal cruise ships dock in Santorini, bringing massive crowds that pack buses full.
+We never met anyone who came to Santorini on a cruise ship, and it would be valuable to hear about their experiences.

 By Air